Audio Function

 root@qcm6490-idp:/opt# agmplay test.wav -D 100 -d 100 -i "CODEC_DMA-LPAIF_RXTX-RX-0"

 • The audio will stop automatically after playback ends.
-To stop it earlier, press Ctrl+C.
+To stop it early, press Ctrl+C.

 2.Speaker playback

-• Enter the following command to complete audio playback
+• Enter the following command to play audio:

 root@qcm6490-idp:/opt# systemctl stop pulseaudio